I asked a

 Freemium vs free trial: 14-day free trial.

-As much as Mike Sadowski’s a fan of the freemium strategy, he knew it wouldn’t work for his business.
+Although Mike Sadowski is a fan of the freemium experience, he knew it wasn’t a right fit for his business.

-Brand24’s free trial offers partial data access and usage (i.e., track five keywords instead of 10-25).
-Only paid users have access to full data.
+Brand24’s free trial offers partial data access and product usage (i.e., track five keywords instead of 10-25).
+Only paid users have full data access.

-Most of Brand24’s competitors work in an enterprise SaaS model where prospective customers are required to book a demo.
-While this brings on high conversions, it makes the product — in Mike’s words — “difficult to try, let alone buy.”
+Most of Brand24’s competitors are enterprises.
+This means that prospective customers need to book a demo.
+While this brings in high conversions, it makes the product, in Sadowski’s words, “difficult to try, let alone buy.”

-Instead of booking a demo, users just need to sign up for a 14-day free trial to access the media monitoring tool.
+All users need to do is sign up for a 14-day free trial to access the media monitoring tool.

-monitorQA, an inspection and auditing SaaS, initially offered a free version of its product before switching to the free trial model.
+monitorQA is an inspection and auditing software company.
+It initially offered a free version of its product before switching to the free trial model.

-CRO Andrew Motiwalla shares, “We treated the free version as a lead magnet to help attract small companies.”
+Andrew Motiwalla, who held the CRO role at the startup, shares with Breadcrumbs, “We treated the free version as a lead magnet to help attract small companies.”

-However, Andrew and his team noticed these free users didn’t stick around long.
-He interviewed them and discovered a crucial insight: Users who stopped using monitorQA were small businesses that didn’t see the value in the product.
+However, these free users didn’t stick around for long.
+In the customer interviews, Motiwalla discovered a crucial insight: users stopped using monitorQA because they were small businesses that didn’t see the value in the product.

 Whereas the customers who stuck around?
 You guessed it, they were larger businesses.

-Since these bigger companies with bigger budgets had no use for free products, monitorQA swapped the freemium model for a free trial.
+Since these bigger companies had bigger budgets, they had no use for free products.
+This led to monitorQA swapping the freemium model for a free trial.

-“While this applies to every aspect of business, it’s also true when it comes to your pricing strategy.
-Don’t let finance set it; it should be derived from your customer insights.”Andrew Motiwalla, CRO at monitorQA
+Our recommendation: “While customer research applies to every aspect of business,” shares Motiwalla.
+“It’s especially true when it comes to your pricing strategy.”
+Avoid assigning the finance department to determine your product pricing.
+It should be derived from customer insights.

 Freemium vs Free Trial?
 There’s No Straightforward Answer

-There’s no clear-cut answer, but these real-world startup examples should help you evaluate which model (freemium vs free trial) is better for your business.
+There’s no clear-cut answer, but these real-world startup examples should help you evaluate whether freemium offerings or a full-featured free trial is better for your business.

 Don’t write off the freemium model completely.
-As you can see from the founders here, it does have its place and can be a powerful customer acquisition channel when done right.
+As you can see from these freemium success stories, it does have its place and can be a powerful customer acquisition channel when done right.